 Do you know How to answer interview questions about your Facebook login details?
-Among the top 63 interview questions you might come across at a job interview, questions about your social media profiles can be asked.
+Among the top 63 job interview questions and best answers you might come across at a job interview, questions about your social media profiles can be asked.

 When you’re asked the interview question “What is your Facebook password?” or “let me have your Facebook login details”, or “login your Facebook account here”, no matter how prepared you are, this question is likely to throw you off course and you might stammer a bit – unless you have read this guide on how to answer this imposing question.